 And although it’s true that genetic plays a part, there are things you (the owner) can do to increase the likelihood of a gentle and friendly Pug.

 One of, if not, the most important things you can do is to socialize your Pug.
-Don’t just socialize them with other dogs, but also with humans.
+Don’t just socialize them with other dogs, but also with humans and animals.